sayyedrabeeh/Python-FullStack/Python/theory/Python/README.md

 function.
 This scope contains the names that you define within the enclosing function.
 The names in the enclosing scope are visible from the code of the inner and outer functions.

+Python creates a local scope.
+The local scope of outer_func() is also the enclosing scope of inner_func().
+From inside inner_func(), this scope is neither the global scope nor the local scope.
+Instead, it’s a special scope that lies in between those two scopes and is known as the enclosing scope.

+All the names you create in the enclosing scope are visible from inside inner_func(), except for those created after you call inner_func
+().

+Names that you define in the enclosing scope are known as **nonlocal names** because they’re neither local nor global.
+They’re visible from both the outer and inner functions.

 🔹 What is an Enclosing Function?
 An enclosing function is a function that contains another function inside it.